ch3wyb01/becca-news/README.md

 ### Clone the repo:
 - `cd` into the directory where you would like the app to be stored
 - clone the repo by using the command `git clone https://github.com/ch3wyb01/becca-news.git` in your terminal.
+- `cd` into the newly created directory

+#### Once in the project directory:

 ### Install dependencies:
 - use the command `npm i` to install all dependencies.

-Once in the project directory, you can run:

-### `npm start`
+### Run the app:
-- this runs the app in the development mode, typically on http://localhost:3000
+- the command `npm start` runs the app in the development mode, typically on http://localhost:3000

 The page will reload when you make changes
 You may also see any lint errors in the console.